pylint:disable-msg=E0611,I1101

 from lxml.html import HtmlElement, HTMLParser, fromstring

-from .settings import MAX_FILE_SIZE, MIN_FILE_SIZE
+from .settings import MAX_FILE_SIZE

 LOGGER = logging.getLogger(__name__)

-UNICODE_ALIASES: Set[str] = {"utf-8", "utf_8"}
+UNICODE_ALIASES: set[str] = {"utf-8", "utf_8"}

 urllib3.disable_warnings(urllib3.exceptions.InsecureRequestWarning)